thisisarsh/Bouncing-ball-animation/README.md

 - Supports four "Look & Feel" options - Default, Metallic, High Contrast, Pool/Billiard
 - 2D and 3D mode.

-- Here is a screenshot of the application in the 2D mode.

-![alt text][screenshot2d]

-[screenshot2d]: ./src/Screenshot1.png "Screenshot2d"

-- Here is a screenshot of the application in the 3D mode.

-![alt text][screenshot3d]

-[screenshot3d]: ./src/Screenshot2.png "Screenshot3d"

 Instructions
 ============